 Along the eastern boundary of Bobbiwaa State Conservation Area, sections of Mellburra Road and associated mitre drains depart from the defined road reserve onto the park.
-This land is vested in the Minister under Part 11 of the National Parks and Wildlife Act.
+This land is vested in the Minister for Energy and Environment under Part 11 of the National Parks and Wildlife Act.